 Our interests lie in biology and genetics of natural killer (NK) cells.
 In particular, we are interested in NK cell receptors and their interaction with MHC class I ligands and the regulation of NK cell activation.
 Furthermore, we analyse the role of micro-RNA molecules in the regulation of NK cell activity (see also below).

-A further research area includes small non-coding RNA genes and molecules (micro-RNA, siRNA, snoRNA) and their role and contribution in various virus infection models including human immunodeficiency virus (HIV) and Epstein-Barr virus (EBV).
+A further research area includes small non-coding RNA genes and molecules (micro-RNA, siRNA, snoRNA) and their role and contribution in various virus infection models including human immunodeficiency virus (HIV).